Lionel Clegg: a short life

 On Tuesday 11th June 1918 the marriage between 2/Lt Lionel Clegg and Doris Fowler took place and was reported as follows in the local newspaper:-……..
 ‘PECKHAM HERO WEDS When Second Lieut.
 Lionel Clegg of the Tank Corps and second son of Mr and Mrs Clegg of Radcliffe House Peckham Rye was recently home on leave from France, he seized the opportunity take unto himself a wife; his wife being Miss Doris Fowler third and youngest daughter of Mr and Mrs Fowler, of Ivydale Road Waverley Park.
 The ceremony took place at St. Silas Church with the Rev J H Hinchecliffe officiating.
 The bridesmaid was pretty little Kathleen Giles, the five year old grand daughter of Mr and Mrs Clegg whose father had made the supreme sacrifice last year.
 The best man was Mr James Clegg, brother of the bridegroom, and another brother Lieut.
 G S Clegg gave away the bride in the absence of her father .
 Over 40 guests were entertained at the bride’s house and later the happy couple-they are both not yet 21-left for a brief honeymoon at Bognor.
 The bridegroom returned to France on Friday last.
 He went through the grim struggles at Cambrai and brought his Tank and crew safely back. ‘

-The whole leave period must have been a blur, but no doubt there were a couple of days of real rest and recuperation in Bognor.
-By Saturday 22nd June Lionel was back in France.
+The whole leave period must have been a blur for him but also for his new wife Doris, but no doubt there were a couple of days of real rest and recuperation in Bognor.
+It would be their last time together, by Saturday 22nd June Lionel was back in France.

 Fighting continued in and around the areas Lionel and G Battalion were posted.
 There was a huge counter offensive by the German Army on August 8th in which the Tank Corps played no small part at repelling.